 Recently, medium and large organizations have been captivated by this amazing idea of "Data Driven Decisions".
 How many of us have heard the terms 'Big Data', 'AI', 'Machine Learning', 'Data Lakes', and the always delightful 'Data Mining'.
-Granted, these terms are just the tip of a very large 'iceberg of words' which have recently become corporate-speak because some executive somewhere thought thi
+Granted, these terms are just the tip of a very large 'iceberg of words' which have recently become corporate-speak because some executive somewhere thought this concept was brilliant.

 The corporate-speak has now become fodder for Sales & Marketing Teams around the world.
 Turn on the television and pay close attention to the commercials for any large company - guaranteed you'll see or hear one of these terms.
 Apparently, for years, somehow or another, Corporate America has been making decisions about how to operate by the proverbial seat of their pants - casting aside spreadsheets, charts, graphs, and highly detailed analysis only to rely on insights of members of the C-Suite!
 ONLY THEY KNOW!

 As with most of the blog posts I make, don't be fooled by the marketing which takes old processes out of the trash, cleans them off, slaps a new coat of paint on them, and provides a rebranding to sell an old, existing concept.

 WE HAVE BEEN DOING DATA DRIVEN DECISIONS FOR DECADES, EVEN CENTURIES.